The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-brailyguzman/README.md

 #### Integers

+Unlike JavaScript, which uses a single `number` type for all integers, Go provides several distinct integer types.
+Each type has its own range and memory usage, allowing you to choose the most appropriate one for your needs.

 | **Type** | **Size**                                     | **Range (approximate)**         |
 | -------- | -------------------------------------------- | ------------------------------- |
 | int8     | 8-bit                                        | -128 to 127                     |